 In June 2022, Mr. Hickey was retained as a consultant to Rare Element Resources, Inc., a subsidiary of the Company, and was paid a monthly retainer of \$5,000 during fiscal years 2023 and 2022 for business and community relations services.
-Mr. Hickey had previously served as an advisor to affiliates of Synchron, the Company's majority shareholder, in several capacities, including serving as registered agent in the state of Wyoming for which he receives compensation of approximately \$5,000 annually.
+Mr. Hickey serves as an advisor to affiliates of Synchron, the Company's majority shareholder, in several capacities, including as registered agent in the state of Wyoming.
+Mr. Hickey's monthly retainer with Rare Element Resources, Inc. was adjusted to \$6,000 in 2024 and remains the same for 2025.
 Prior to his retirement as a partner of Hickey & Evans, LLP, he served as counsel to General Atomics (an affiliate of Synchron) and certain of its affiliates for various matters from 1980 through 2022.
-Mr. Hickey's monthly retainer was adjusted to \$6,000 in 2024.